|

 all detective yarns framed around Earl Derr Biggers' Oriental sleuth, Chan in this instance sets out to solve a baffling murder

 and to protect others from threatening doom.
-It all hinges on the settlement of an estate, with virtually every person in
+It all hinges on the settlement of an estate, with virtually every person

-through faithfulness to detail.
+is made plausible through faithfulness to detail.

-Customary feigned dumbness of Charlie Chan is never forced, though this characteristic
+Customary feigned dumbness of Charlie Chan is never forced, though

-is intelligently maintained here.
-In fact, it is this apparent weakness that brings about the eventual downfall of the murderer.
+this characteristic is intelligently maintained here.
+In fact, it is this apparent weakness that brings about the eventual

-After an apparently ponderous beginning, Chan soon is at work attempting to put his finger on one of several who might
+After an apparently ponderous beginning, Chan soon is at work attempting to put his finger

-have slain the son of a wealthy family.
-There's a pair of phoney crystal gazers, the family attorney, the market losing son-in-law,
+on one of several who might have slain the son of a wealthy family.
+There's a pair of phoney crystal gazers, the family

-the vengeful caretaker and wife-seeking news scribe - all set to profit from the young man's demise.
-Anti-climax of picture
+attorney, the market losing son-in-law, the vengeful caretaker and wife-seeking news scribe - all set to profit from the young

-is the most powerful to be concocted for Charlie Chan story in some time.
-Figures as a hair-raiser but logical follow to the
+man's demise.
+Anti-climax of picture is the most powerful to be concocted for Charlie Chan story in some time.
+Figures

-Warner Oland turns in his customary skillful interpretation of the shrewd detective, but is not permitted
+Warner Oland turns in his customary skillful interpretation

-to clutter up the action too much with Chinese-American proverbs.
-Whole film is strengthened by grand trooping job by Henrietta
+of the shrewd detective, but is not permitted to clutter up the action too much with Chinese-American proverbs.
+Whole

-Crosman, Herbert Mundin again is butler.
-As the frightened involuntary assistant to the super sleuth, he provides his usual
+film is strengthened by grand trooping job by Henrietta Crosman, Herbert Mundin again is butler.
+As the frightened involuntary

-quota of rare comedy scenes.
+assistant to the super sleuth, he provides his usual quota of rare comedy scenes.

-Uniformly fine performances contributed by Rosina Lawrence, Charles Quigley, Edward Trevor,
+Uniformly fine performances contributed

-A. Edmund Carew and Gloria Roy.
-Gordon Wiles' direction deserves special mention because of the way he handled cast without
+by Rosina Lawrence, Charles Quigley, Edward Trevor, A. Edmund Carew and Gloria Roy.
+Gordon Wiles' direction deserves

-deviating from central story thread.
-Highly capable writing done by Robert Ellis and Helen Logan in collab with Joseph Hoffman.
+done by Robert Ellis and Helen Logan in collab with Joseph Hoffman.

 FILM NOTES: